uga961/SixPhrase_Java_assignments/README.md

 # 🎯 SixPhrase Java Assignments

-A collection of Java assignments centered around **SixPhrase** applications, created as part of coursework by [GitHub user uga961].
+I created a collection of Java assignments centered around **SixPhrase** applications as part of coursework.

 ---